 This attachment fits snug atop the diameter heating element and cools down the vapor.
 The heating element has a diameter of 46mm (1.8″), and the glass percolator piece fits snug over it, as it measures in at 50mm (1.9″) at its opening.

-The glass piece comes with the device in the immense product package the Switch comes in, as there is a lot that goes with it.
+The glass piece comes with the vaporizer in the immense product package the Switch comes in, as a lot goes with it.
 To be sure, there are other versions of the glass piece that vapers can order from Dr. Dabber.

-Along the front of the device are five, vertical LED lights that show battery level, heating level, and the mode (regular or advanced ((more about that later)).
+Along the front of the device are five vertical LED lights.
+It shows battery level, heating level, and the mode (regular or advanced ((more about that later)).
 Beneath these lights are the temperature controls (a plus button and a minus button) and the power button.
-There are various button combinations to activate or deactivate certain features, but we’ll also talk about that later.
+There are various button combinations to activate or deactivate certain features.
+We will discuss that later.

-At the base of the device is a selector switch (hence the name “Switch”) that has three positions: an “off” position, and a position for herbs or concentrates, which are marked by a leaf and oil drop icon, respectively.
+The base of the vaporizer is a selector switch (hence the name “Switch”) with three positions.
+It is the “off” position and a position for herbs or concentrates, marked by a leaf and oil drop icon, respectively.
 Users need to select one of the materials as the Switch is also the power button.
 Selecting either flower or concentrates turns on the device.

-As the Dr. Dabber Switch is a dual-use device, vapers can expect to get a lot of accessories, not only to use it but also to keep it in good working order.
-It is a rather large box that the Switch comes in, but don’t expect too much fancy packaging or anything like a carrying case, as the Switch has too many things for someone to carry around.
+As the Dr. Dabber Switch is a dual-use device, vapers can expect to get many accessories to use and keep it in good working order.
+It is a rather large box that the Switch comes in, but don’t expect too much fancy packaging or anything like a carrying case.
+The Switch has too many things for someone to carry around.